+WASHINGTON — A landmark $500 million settlement has been reached against a meat packing company found to have abused its animals, according to the Humane Society of the United States.
 In 2008, an undercover video showed Hallmark Meat Packing Co. abusing “downer cows” — those too sick or weak to walk — on the way to slaughter, according to the Wall Street Journal.
 A recall of the tainted meat was the largest in U.S. history and cost $150 million in taxpayer ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Why Register for FREE?

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.